-The American Evaluation Association (AEA) is now seeking applications from those interested in participating in the Minority-Serving Institution (MSI) Faculty Initiative.
-This initiative will bring a cohort of faculty from MSIs* together throughout the 2023-2024 academic year to participate in webinars, orientation, and the AEA annual conference.
+The American Evaluation Association (AEA) brings together a cohort of faculty from MSIs* together throughout the academic year to participate in webinars, orientation, and the AEA annual conference.

 WATCH NOW